 I have a few different pairs of trail shoes in stock at the moment.
-I may hike in the Brooks Cascadia 12 (new to me), or I may choose the Salomon Evasion 2 Aero (very similar to the Eskape Aeros I’ve been using since 2017).
+I will be hiking with the Salomon Evasion 2 Aero (very similar to the Eskape Aeros I’ve been using since 2017).

 Food and water

 As usual, I’ll be hiking without a stove – I prefer the simplicity.
 This means that my only item of food-related gear is a spoon.
 Altogether I’ll be carrying 5.5L of water-carrying capacity, but I don’t anticipate needing more than a litre or two most of the time.
 The Sawyer Squeeze filter will be a vital item given the prevalence of livestock in the Pyrenees.

 An ultralight ice axe and Microspikes can cope with any snow or ice I’m likely to find on an alpine-style long-distance hike.
-I’m keeping an eye on snow levels in the Pyrenees, but by late July I don’t anticipate needing to deal with more than the odd snowfield at high elevation, but I have decided that axe and spikes will be worth carrying in case I want to climb any optional peaks.
+By late July I don’t anticipate needing to deal with more than the odd snowfield at high elevation, but I have decided that axe and spikes will be worth carrying in case I want to climb any optional peaks.

 I’ve been using the Grivel Ghost ice axe since 2017, but this year I’ll be using the traditional ultralight choice – the Camp Corsa.
 Why?
 Purely because it’s lighter.
 The alloy pick won’t be as durable as the Ghost’s steel pick, but I don’t anticipate needing an axe much on the HRP.

 I’ve made some changes here since last year and the total weight of this category has gone up since my Mercantour walk (but it’s a lot less than I took on the Cape Wrath Trail in February).
 I’ve finally upgraded my old iPhone SE to the iPhone XR, which is heavier and larger, but also waterproof and has a bigger screen (not to mention a significantly better camera and longer-lasting battery).